ACINQ/eclair/docs/release-notes/eclair-vnext.md

 Note that you can override these values for specific peers, thanks to the `eclair.on-chain-fees.override-feerate-tolerance` mechanism.
 You can for example set a high `eclair.on-chain-fees.feerate-tolerance.max-dust-htlc-exposure-satoshis` with peers that you trust.

+Note that if you were previously running eclair with the default configuration, your exposure to this issue was quite low because the default `max-accepted-htlc` is set to 30.
+With an on-chain feerate of `10 sat/byte`, your maximum exposure would be ~70 000 satoshis per channel.
+With an on-chain feerate of `5 sat/byte`, your maximum exposure would be ~40 000 satoshis per channel.

 ### Path-finding improvements